relenteny/microservice/README.md

 This source code repository is laid out for convenience in exploring the microservice sample code.
 It's not necessairly how the source code would be more formally organized.

-* `microservice-platform-bom` demonstrates a Maven bill of materials containing common dependencies and definitions that would be used across multilpe microservice projects.
+* `microservice-platform-bom` demonstrates a Maven bill of materials containing common dependencies and definitions that would be used across multiple microservice projects.

 * `media-domain` demonstrates a suggested pattern for laying out code that represents the definition and implementation of the microservice.
 The modules produced by this code are intended to be cosumed by native Java applications including RESTful servers and client consumers.